 In 2005, the Environment Ministry started Japan's Voluntary Emissions Trading Scheme.
-The Ministry offered subsidies for the installation of new facilities which lead to a reduction in global greenhouse gas ("GHG") emissions, in exchange for the voluntary setting of emissions reduction levels by the participants (34 companies in the first stage (the operational period of which is fiscal year 2006) and 23 companies in the second stage (the operational period of which is fiscal year 2007), which were chosen with a view to cost efficiency).
+The Ministry offers subsidies for the installation of new facilities which lead to a reduction in global greenhouse gas ("GHG") emissions, in exchange for the voluntary setting of emissions reduction levels by the participants, which were chosen with a view to cost efficiency.
 The participants can trade their allowances with other participants depending on their emissions levels.
-At the end of fiscal year 2006 or 2007 (March 2007 or 2008), the participants will need to calculate and verify their actual GHG emissions for the fiscal year 2006.
+At the end of the operational period, the participants will need to calculate and verify their actual GHG emissions for the period.
 After the final trading period, if a participant cannot reduce the actual GHG emissions to, or below, the total amount of emissions allowances allocated to such a participant plus any amount acquired by trading, the subsidies to such participant will be revoked.
+In the first stage (the trading period which was from April 1, 2006 to August 31, 2007) of the Scheme, the emissions trading (the number of trades was 24, and the volume of trades was 82,624 tonnes of CO2) was carried out.